LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Can be used to copy large amounts of S3 data between regions or within regions

 ##### S3 Batch Operations:
-  * Perform bulk operation on existing S3 objects in bulk:
+  * Perform bulk operation on existing S3 objects:
     * Modify metadata and/or properties
     * Copy objects between buckets
     * Encrypt un-encrypted objects